jarviscanada/jarvis_data_eng_aishwarya/README.md

 # Aishwarya Parackal .
 Jarvis Consulting

-I am a new graduate, a masters in Electrical and Computer Engineering with an emphasis on electronics.
-A year of hands-on experience in research, and experimental work in semiconductor fabrication - a sound background in microelectronics and VLSI technology.
-Also, interested and enjoys programming and experience with C, C++, Java, Python, SQL, Linux, and Verilog.
-Data Engineering allows exploring my interests along with analyzing data to answer some of the difficult questions or to make critical decisions which might be considered tedious and challenging.
-However, the fact that it can aid to change life for better excites me the most about Data Engineering.
+I am a new graduate with a masters in Electrical and Computer Engineering.
+My previous experience was as a research assistant at the University of Toronto.
+I am passionate about learning new technologies and enjoys programming in C, C++, Java, Python, SQL, Linux, and Verilog.
+Software Engineering allows exploring my interests along with analyzing data to answer some of the difficult questions or to make critical decisions which might be considered tedious and challenging.
+However, the fact that it can aid to change life for better excites me the most about Software Engineering.
 I am a highly motivated, productive and focused team player with a strong communication, interpersonal, organizational, analytical and problem-solving skills: a good listener, hard worker, and avid learner.
 Moreover, I like to enjoy music, Bharatnatyam, badminton and table-tennis as hobbies.

 ## Skills

-**Proficient:** Java, Linux/Bash, RDBMS/SQL, Agile/Scrum, Git, Debugging, IDE tool, Maven, Spring framework
+**Proficient:** Java, Linux/Bash, RDBMS/SQL, Agile/Scrum, Git, Debugging, IntelliJ, Maven, Spring framework

-**Competent:**  JUnit, Mockito, docker, DAO and Repository design pattern, REST API
+**Competent:**  JUnit, Mockito, docker, REST API

-**Familiar:** Python, C++, Microsoft Office, Verilog, PCB Debugging, FPGA
+**Familiar:** Python, C++, Verilog, PCB Debugging, FPGA

 ## Development Projects

 Project source code: [https://github.com/jarviscanada/jarvis_data_eng_aishwarya](https://github.com/jarviscanada/jarvis_data_eng_aishwarya)

 - **[Cluster Monitor](./linux_sql)**: Implemented a Cluster Monitor Agent that allows users to monitors nodes connected in a Linux cluster by tracking and recording resources usage in realtime to an RDBMS Database.
 Coded using a bash script and SQL, docker usage for PostgreSQL execution, holding a database with recorded data, crontab set up to record usage data every minute.
-- **[Core Java Apps](./core_java)**: Implemented Java-based apps and managed using maven - Grep app that searches and outputs a text pattern in a given directory recursively.
-Coded using regex, Java I/O, lambda and stream APIs.
+- **[Core Java Apps](./core_java)**: Implemented Java-based apps and managed using maven -  The Twitter app allows to post, show and delete tweets.
+Implemented using spring framework for class dependencies management, twitter REST API, Http client libraries, JSON serialization/deserialization and tested with JUnit and Mockito.
 JDBC app that establishes a connection between java application and RDBMS for SQL execution.
 Its implementation included DAO and Repository design pattern.
-The Twitter app allows to post, show and delete tweets.
-Implemented using spring framework for class dependencies management, twitter REST API, Http client libraries, JSON serialization/deserialization and tested with JUnit and Mockito.
+Grep app that searches and outputs a text pattern in a given directory recursively.
+Coded using regex, Java I/O, lambda and stream APIs.
 - **[SpringBoot App](./springboot)**: In-progress
 - **[Cloud & DevOps](./cloud_devops)**: Not started
 - **[Hadoop](./hadoop)**: Not started